 Remember that not everyone has access to a home computer.
 Make sure you build communication methods that work for your membership as well as the communities you're seeking to include in your organization.

-All Move to Amend Affiliates have a section in the Move to Amend website.
-Affiliate Pages allow you to post announcements, events and news stories about your group.
-You can also list your local partner organizations (or endorsers) and post a feed and link to your Facebook page.
+All Move to Amend Affiliates have a personal section in the Move to Amend website.
+Affiliate Pages allow you to post announcements, events and news stories about your local group.
+You can also list your local partner organizations (or endorsers) and post a feed that links directly to your Facebook page.
 Affiliates can also post photos using their Flickr accounts.
-All content from MTA Affiliate pages automatically feeds to the state pages so that website viewers can easily see what's happening in their community and state.
+All content from MTA Affiliate pages automatically feeds to their State Pages, so that website viewers can easily see what's happening within their community and state.

 All Affiliates are responsible for keeping their page on the site current and interesting.
 MTA does not allow affiliates to set up external websites.